Factbox - What does Henrique Capriles want for Venezuela?

-CARACAS State governor Henrique Capriles won an opposition primary in Venezuela on Sunday and will face President Hugo Chavez in an October 7 presidential election, sources said.
+State governor Henrique Capriles leads polls to win an opposition primary in Venezuela on Sunday and face President Hugo Chavez in an October 7 presidential election.

-Here are some of the main policy views of a man who defines himself as a centre-left follower of the business-friendly but socially conscious Brazilian economic model.
+Here are some of the main policy views of a man who defines himself as a center-left follower of the business-friendly but socially conscious Brazilian economic model.

 OIL

 * Capriles has denied the opposition wants to privatize state oil company PDVSA as some Chavez officials have said.
-He has insisted the vast energy enterprise will remain in government hands if he takes office.
-He has, however, vowed that PDVSA will be "de-politicized" with the replacement of politically aligned managers by the best professionals available.
+He has insisted the vast energy enterprise will remain in government hands if he wins power.
+He has, however, vowed that PDVSA will be "de-politicized" with the replacement of politically-aligned managers by the best professionals available.

 * Like the government, Capriles wants the OPEC nation to hike oil production to fund development.
 But beyond talking about wooing more foreign investment and accelerating projects in the huge Orinoco Belt, he is vague about how to achieve that.
 He frequently cites Norway as an example of a nation that has used its oil riches properly to diversify the economy.